mxagar/machine_learning_ibm/03_Classification/03_Classification_IBM.md

 Blagging = Balanced Bagging.

-Blagging consists in taking bootstrapped samples from the original population which are downsampled and used to fit trees.
+Blagging consists in taking bootstrapped samples from the original population which are downsampled continuously and used to fit trees.
 Then, we take the majority vote.
 The innovation or key difference to bagging is in the fact that each bootstrapped sample is downsampled.

 ![Blagging: balanced Bagging](./pics/blagging_balanced_bagging.png)